-Changing passwords as root does not prompt for the old password.
+Changing passwords as root will not prompt for the old password.

-Use the arrow keys to go to the line that starts with
+Use the arrow keys to go to select the line begging with

-Go the the end of that line, add a space then type
+Go the the end of that line and include a space and the following

-Press Ctrl-x or F10 to boot that entry
+Press Ctrl-x or F10 to boot the entry

 Run the command:

-It will prompt you to enter the new root password twice.
+You will be prompted to enter the new root password twice.